 Association for Environmental & Outdoor education

-The Association for Environmental and Outdoor Education (AEOE) is a nonprofit organization whose mission is to advance the impact of environmental and outdoor education in California.
+The Association for Environmental and Outdoor Education (AEOE) is a nonprofit organization whose mission is to strengthen environmental education in California by connecting providers, building professional expertise, and championing environmental literacy and outdoor learning.
 Founded in 1954 as one of the first associations for outdoor educators in the nation, we are now the state affiliate of the North American Association for Environmental Education (NAAEE), the largest network of environmental education (EE) providers in the world.
 Environmental education is “the education we need for the world we want.”
 AEOE was established to provide a space for educators to connect, establish a supportive community, and share best practices for teaching about the outdoors and the environment.
 We envision a world where every young person lives in a healthy community with access to meaningful learning experiences outdoors.
 Our efforts are focused in the following areas:

 CONNECT We convene program providers to build a diverse, equitable, and inclusive network of skilled practitioners